taskcluster/taskcluster-docs/src/reference/libraries/index.md

 order: 10
 ---

-TaskCluster develops a collection of libraries that support the services we deploy.
-Some are purpose-specific, while others are very general-purpose and can be used in non-TaskCluster projects.
+Taskcluster develops a collection of libraries that support the services we deploy.
+Some are purpose-specific, while others are very general-purpose and can be used in non-Taskcluster projects.